- System Modeling Whiteboards

 For the sake of clarity, the lists below are written from the perspective of a private course in which the client is performing all hosting responsibilities.
-In this scenario the only formal responsibility of the instructor is to provide course specific printed materials and to show up and teach the course.
+In this scenario the only formal responsibility of the instructor is to provide course specific printed materials, and to show up and teach the course.

-Agile Carpentry is able to help with some of the hosting responsibilities if desired, especially within the United States.
 However we collaboratively achieve it, the hosting requirements must be met and the costs of doing so must be passed onto the client in some way.
 By achieving this, we will have set the stage for delivering a great participant experience.

 Leveraging Agile Carpentry Infrastructure